-This is the third picture Donna sees in Vincent’s book of sketches.
-She remembers a time after Vincent began working at the bakery in town when he bought a telescope and invited her over to look through it while he guided her star gazing.
-The stars brought him a kind of divine joy: “It was dark outside, but the light in his face remained.”
+This is the third picture Donna discovers in Vincent’s sketchbook.
+It reminds her of a time after Vincent began working at the town bakery, when he bought a telescope and invited her over to explore the night sky.
+He guided her through the constellations, and Donna recalls the divine joy it brought him: “It was dark outside, but the light in his face remained.”

 Vincent suggested that we all go outside and look at the stars because it was such a clear night.
 So, we put coats on, went out in the backyard, and sat on the picnic bench while Vincent pointed out all the stars to us.
 We followed his big hand moving across the starlit sky in perfect synchronicity.
 Cosmo’s eyes were open wide, brimming with a curiosity and exuberance I never saw in him before.
 We weren’t outside too long when I heard the sound of Frank’s car coming up the driveway, blasting through our placid star-gazing time.